Concord West: Commercial area

 Concord West has a group of shops beside Concord West railway station.
 Another commercial area is located along Concord Road.

 Visitors site

 The Kokoda Track Memorial Walkway is a Walkway located near the repatriation Hospital which commemorates the Australian soldiers who participated in the New Guinea campaign during the Second World War.

 Health

 Concord West is home to one of Sydney's major hospitals, Concord Repatriation General Hospital (commonly known as Concord Hospital).
 Concord Hospital has its own postcode, 2139.

 The hospital grounds, particularly around the Dame Edith Walker Hospital in the Yaralla Estate to the south, contain some remnants of critically endangered Sydney Turpentine-Ironbark Forest in a relatively intact state.

 Transport

 Concord West railway station is on the Northern Line of the Sydney Trains network.

-There are also various Buses which service in and around the concord west area.
+There are also various buses which service in and around the Concord West area.

+Schools

+Concord West Public School is serving K-6.
+St Ambrose Catholic Primary School is a catholic primary school serving K-6.
+Victoria Avenue Public School is a government school serving K-6.